 You are likely to receive emails from me via Canvas or the SSC concerning required lab-registration changes; I may have to close or consolidate sections, and/or redistribute students within a lab-day.
 Therefore, be sure that the email address you have specified for university communication is one that is valid, and frequently checked by you.
 You are responsible for ensuring that messages can reach you: because these messages have no specified recipients, they may look like spam/junk to your email system, so program an exception for any message containing the course number in its subject line.

 You must attend to my changes to your position in labs – I will be directing the Biology secretary to Block all lab registration moves well ahead of the Registrar’s Drop deadline, in order to control section sizes as I see fit.
-(Biol 306 should be Blocked on 11 Sep; Biol 230 should be Blocked on 15 Sep.)
-Because you cannot move yourself after registrations are Blocked, and we don’t update the SSC to reflect my changes (not necessary), I will be your source of information for any change to your pre-existing section-number.
+(Biol 230 should be Blocked on Thu 11 Jan.)
+Because you cannot move yourself after registration is Blocked, and we don’t update the SSC to reflect my changes (not necessary), I will be your source of information for any change to your pre-existing section-number.
 The lab-section class lists I prepare for the TAs become the official ones, superseding SSC information for any student who I inform of a move.

-[ All changes I make will be sent by direct email to the students involved, and will always involve within-lab-day moves unless you request a move to a different day; see above regarding email-contact responsibility. ]
+[ All changes I make will be sent directly to the students involved, and will always involve within-lab-day moves unless you request a move to a different day; see above regarding email-contact responsibility. ]

 HOW THE LAB PART OF THE COURSE RUNS:

-Each course has a total of three field-labs; here are the full schedules (they will will be in your posted lab Manual and you will be reminded in class of upcoming lab-weeks).
-For Biol 230, note that Lab 3 has odd timing – this is correct.
-All students of a given course will be in the field in the same week each time.
+The course has a total of three field-labs; here is the full schedule (they will will be in your posted lab Manual and you will be reminded in class of upcoming lab-weeks).
+All students in the course will be in the field in the same week each time.

 |Data upload deadline||TA Office hrs (Thu-Fri)||Hand-in deadline|